embaldridge/grant-proposals/Postdoc-proposal.md

 **Data**
 While there are challenges of using synthetic and publicly available datasets [see @reichman2011challenges], using a diverse array of publicly available datasets allows ecologists to leverage existing data to answer questions using a comparative approach.

-**Abundance dataset**
-I will use spatially and temporally explicit community abundance data covering a wide array of taxa.
-There is currently a diverse array of data suitable for testing, from large, publicly available datasets including birds [@BBS], plants[@fia], plankton [@plankton], and microbial [@meyer2008metagenomics] dataset, in addition to other smaller publicly available datasets [@MiscDB] and datasets that can be obtained through memoranda of understanding.
-Community abundance data will allow me to explore two intraspecific macroecological patterns

 **Emergent species traits**
 I will also use datasets that provide information on species parameters at different scales, such as dispersal distance, home range sizes, maximum longevity, generation times, and geographic range size.
-While there are large pre-existing datasets that cover some of these parameters, the largest home-range dataset is >600 vertebrate species, a relatively small subset of vertebrate diversity.
+While there are  pre-existing datasets that cover some of these parameters [@gargantobase, @pantheria], the largest home-range dataset is >600 vertebrate species, a relatively small subset of vertebrate diversity.
 Additional data will be collected from the literature to add to the currently available data.

+**Abundance data**
+I will use spatially and temporally explicit community abundance data from across the tree of life, from large, publicly available datasets including birds [@BBS], plants[@fia], plankton [@plankton], and microbial [@meyer2008metagenomics] dataset, in addition to other smaller publicly available datasets [@MiscDB] and datasets that can be obtained through memoranda of understanding.
+Community abundance data will allow me to explore two intraspecific macroecological patterns, the intraspecific occupancy-abundance relationship (time) and the intraspecific                                             abundance-distribution relationship (space).

 **Analysis**